emptymonkey/pretend/README.md

     I have no name!@monkey:~$ id
     uid=666 gid=9000 groups=9000

-More advanced usage example, looping over the entries of a remote root-squashed file system without read privileges:
+A more advanced usage example, looping over the entries of a remote root-squashed file system without read privileges:

     root@monkey:/mnt# ls -l target_vol
     drwxr-x---     2  8803     6211    4096 May 22  2011 foo/